LukeGrahamLandry/franca/devlog.md

 - made bool take one byte. interestingly that made @bits break in emit_bc debug check because it was using !if instead of fn if, so the cond didn't go through the normal deref thingy so didn't get converted to a load call. thats pretty janky.
+- i feel like its important that eq/ne/load/store know that they can call the same function for most unique types of i64 or whatever. so i can use types for enum tags and just forward those functions to the int versions but not say you can call fn add on an enum tag.

 ## zero size unit (May 17)